 If you are considering travelling to attend a conference or for a study visit, first consult your supervisor and consider possible sources of funding several months before you plan to travel.
 There are a number of sources to which you can apply for travel funds, including your College, the Institute of Materials (all students are encouraged to join) and the Institute of Physics (if you are a member).
 Some sources are available for travel to given locations, such as the Sasakawa Fund for study visits to Japan.
-Your supervisor will be able to advise you on suitable sources of funding, and you can also consult the Director of Graduate Studies or look at the Department's web pages.
+Your supervisor will be able to advise you on suitable sources of funding.